trojal/mh-jobworker/DESIGN.md

 ##### StopJob

 - `StopJob` will:
-  1. set `pids.max` to 0 in the job's cgroup to prevent new processes
+  1. set `cgroup.kill` to 1 in the job's cgroup to kill all processes from that job
-  2. send SIGKILL to all processes in the cgroup
-  3. wait briefly for processes to terminate
-  4. attempt once to remove the cgroup with no retry, for simplicity
+  2. attempt once to remove the cgroup with no retry, for simplicity
-  5. remove the `Job` from the map of jobs in memory
+  3. remove the `Job` from the map of jobs in memory

 ### 2. gRPC API Server